David-OConnor/dynamics/README.md

 [![PyPI](https://img.shields.io/pypi/v/mol_dynamics.svg)](https://pypi.org/project/mol_dynamics)

 A Python and Rust library for molecular dynamics.
 Compatible with Linux, Windows, and Mac.
-Uses CPU with threadpools and SIMD, or an nVidia GPU.
+Uses CPU with threadpools and SIMD, or an Nvidia GPU.

 ## Warning: Very early release!
 Lots of missing features.
 If you see something, post a Github issue.